sauravpradhan/Android-Java-Coding-Guidelines/README.md

 #Don't use finalizers
 Finalizers are a way to have a chunk of code executed when an object is garbage collected.
 While they can be handy for doing cleanup (particularly of external resources), there are no guarantees as to when a finalizer will be called (or even that it will be called at all).

-#Order import statements
+#Order of import statements
 The ordering of import statements is:
 1)Android imports
 2)Imports from third parties (com, junit, net, org) 3)java and javax

-#Use spaces for indentation
+#Spaces rules for indentation
-We use four (4) space indents for blocks and never tabs.
-When in doubt, be consistent with the surrounding code.
+Use four (4) space indents for blocks and never tabs.
-We use eight (8) space indents for line wraps, including function calls and assignments.
+Use eight (8) space indents for line wraps, including function calls and assignments.

 #Log sparingly